- Security is most important part of the website.

 - Laravel give default model as User model which is located in app/models.

-- Laravel service provides Hash class for secure Bcrypt hashing
+- Laravel development service provides Hash class for secure Bcrypt hashing

 - make() function will take the value as an argument and will return the hashed value